Zylann/godot_atmosphere_shader/README.md

 - Can be seen from inside like regular fog if you want to land on the planet
 - Switches to a cube mesh when seen from far away so multiple atmospheres can be drawn at lower cost

+I'm interested in having a realistic version of the shader but it's not a priority at the moment.

 How to use
 -----------